- 1. General Info

 - How much will my loan payment be each month?

-It depends on the size of your project.
-Projects have ranged from as little as $2,000 to over $20,000 with an average close to $14,000.
-Remember that your energy savings may offset part of your loan payment.
-Once you've been accepted into CEWO and receive a project bid, you can use the loan calculator on "Your Project" to estimate a monthly payment at different interest rates and terms.
+Your monthly loan payment depends on the size of your project.
+Once you've been accepted into Clean Energy Works you can use the loan calculator on "Your Project" to estimate a monthly payment at different interest rates and terms.

 - Will my heating bill go down?

 Your savings depend on your home and your energy use.
-Based on data from the Portland pilot program we expect approximately 10% of participants may see their annual energy savings offset the annual loan payments in the first year, while the other 90% will pay more, averaging an extra $35 per month (assuming constant energy use and prices).
+We expect approximately 10% of participants may see their annual energy savings offset the annual loan payments in the first year, while the other 90% will pay more, averaging an extra $35 per month (assuming constant energy use and prices).
 However, even a modest 5% annual increase in energy prices coupled with responsible energy use choices may mean all participants could see annual savings (net of energy expenses) during their loan periods.

 - When will I receive my bid/cost estimate and financing package?

-Your contractor will present these to you after your Home Energy Assessment has been performed.
+Your contractor will present these to you after your 100 Point Performance Check has been performed.
 The bid is usually presented between a month and a month and a half after you apply to the program, depending on circumstances.

 - Can I use my own lender?

-While we would love for you to use one of our approved lending partners, it is not a requirement to take advantage of CEWO.
+While we would love for you to use one of our approved lending partners it is not a requirement to take advantage of Clean Energy Works.
 Projects financed by a lender outside of our approved lenders would be considered a “Cash” job, which you can discuss with your contractor about how to proceed with that method.

 - Who provides the financing?

-Our lending partners vary by region, but include Advantis Credit Union, Craft3, SELCO Community Credit Union, Pacific Crest Federal Credit Union and Umpqua Bank.
+Our lending partners vary by region, but include Advantis Credit Union, Craft3, SELCO Community Credit Union, and Umpqua Bank.
 Please visit our financing page to see which lenders are available in your area.

 - What is the interest rate of the loan?

-We've arranged attractive rates and terms that are available exclusively to homeowners participating in Clean Energy Works Oregon.
-Interest rates and terms vary among our lending partners, so visit our financing page to learn more.
+We've arranged attractive rates and terms that are available exclusively to homeowners participating in Clean Energy Works.
+Interest rates and terms vary among our lending partners so visit our financing page to learn more.

 - Is the loan attached to my property title?